multiprocessio/dsq/README.md

 $ go install github.com/multiprocessio/dsq@latest
 ```

+`dsq` will likely work on other platforms that Go is ported to such as
+AARCH64 and OpenBSD, but tests and builds are only run against x86_64
+Windows/Linux/macOS.

 ## Usage

-You can either pipe data to `dsq` or you can pass a file name to it.
+You can either pipe data to `dsq` or you can pass a file name to
+it.
+NOTE: piping data doesn't work on Windows.

 If you are passing a file, it must have the usual extension for its
 content type.